Rich dad poor dad summary

 The Rich Dad Poor Dad Summary Lesson #5 – The Rich Invest Money

-In his experience, he illustrates that he borrowed $2,000 from a friend for a down payment which he would pay back to his friend with $200 for interest.
-His $20,000 offer on the home was accepted with the down payment.
-He then processed the purchase of the home, while at the same time started advertising the sale of the same home for $60,000.
-Once the home was in his name, he had multiple buyers at the price of $60,000 ready to buy and he then sold that house within minutes at the price of $60,000.
-In other words, he took $20,000 and turned it into $60,000, in essence inventing money, as suggests the title of lesson 5.
+The author illustrates that he borrowed $2,000 from a friend for a down payment which he would pay back to his friend with $200 for interest.
+The $20,000 offer on the home was accepted with the down payment.
+He then bought the home, and at the same time started advertising the sale of the same home for $60,000.
+He had multiple buyers at the price of $60,000 ready to buy and he then sold that house within minutes.
+In other words, he took $20,000 and turned it into $60,000.

 The Rich Dad Poor Dad Summary Lesson #6 – Work To Learn – Don’t Work For Money

-In this lesson, Robert gives an example of a great writer who went to school and got a degree in writing.
-She asked Robert how to be a great writer like he was, and he responded to her mentioning she should try taking a suggested sales course.
+In this lesson, the author gives an example of a great writer who went to school and got a degree in writing.
+She asked Robert how to be a great writer like he was, and he answered to her mentioning she should try taking a suggested sales course.

-The author found this offending since she already had her degree.
-Robert responded by pointing to his book at the words “best-selling author”.
-She read it and he said do you see what that says?
+The great writer found this offending since she already had her degree.
+Robert responded by showing his book at the words “best-selling author”.
+She read it and he asked, whether she sees what it says?
 It says “best-selling…” not “best writing…”.
-In other words, she had a degree in writing, but he sold more books and made more money than she did.
-The lesson he illustrates with this example is that sometimes all it takes is just learning one more skill in many cases would be just enough to push you over the edge to become the next big success.
+In other words, she had a degree in writing, but he sold more books and made more money than her.
+The lesson here is that sometimes all it takes is just learning one more skill in many cases would be just enough to push you to the next big success.